USA: A Small Bite of the Big Apple: New York City's Lower East Side

 103 Orchard Street

 Between 1881-1924, 2.5 million Eastern European Jews immigrated to the United States.
 Of that, 75% settled in New York's Lower East Side.
 The Eldridge Street Synagogue is the first great house of worship built in the United States by Eastern European Jews.
 The synagogue provided much-needed sanctuary from the cramped living conditions of the tenements.
-It's membership grew and the synagogue thrived in the area for over 50 years.
+Its membership grew, and the synagogue thrived in the area for over 50 years.
 But from 1920 onwards, due to the Great Depression, immigration quotas and other environmental changes, the synagogue fell out of favour.
-The people that remained, chose to worship a smaller study hall in the basement.
+The people who remained, chose to worship in a smaller study hall in the basement.

 In 2007, after 20 years of restoration work, the synagogue once again opened its doors.
 The Eldridge Street Synagogue is a now national landmark and museum.
-They conduct informative tours which relate to the Jewish American experience, immigration and the history of the Lower Eat Side.
-The Orthodox Congregation Kahal Adath Jeshurun still holds services for a small number of worshippers.
+They conduct informative tours which relate to the Jewish American experience, immigration, and the history of the Lower Eat Side.
+The Orthodox Congregation Kahal Adath Jeshurun still holds services for a few worshippers.

 12 Eldridge Street

-*For additional reading about 19th-20th century immigration to New York, check out this earlier post about the Ellis Island Immigrant Hospital
+*For additional reading about 19th-20th century immigration to New York, see this earlier post about the Ellis Island Immigrant Hospital

-Breakfast is an essential start of any sightseeing day, and what could be more New York than lox on bagel?
-In the Lower East Side, you have your pick of historic deli's to choose from.
+Breakfast is an essential start of any sightseeing day, and what could be more New York than lox on a bagel?
+In the Lower East Side, you have your pick of historic deli's to select from.

 From the late 19th century to the early 20th, the Lower East Side, offering affordable housing and jobs in the garment industry, experienced an immigration boom.
 The majority of people came from Eastern Europe, Germany in particular.
 Enterprising men capitalised on this new population by providing the new locals with home-country delicatessen foods.
-Though the industry has suffered recently, many of these deli's operate to this day.
+Though the industry has suffered recently, many of these delis are still in operation.

 Around the corner from the Ludlow Hotel, is Katz's Deli, home of the pastrami orgasm on rye.
 Katz's opened in 1888 by Willy Katz and Morris and Hyman Iceland and is the oldest deli in NYC.
 There are always long lines for people to 'get what she's having'.
 (When Harry Met Sally, Obviously).

 A short distance from Katz's, is Yonah Schimmel's Knish.
-Yonah Schimmel, a Jewish immigrant from Romania, operated a push cart from where he sold his home made Jewish comfort food.
-Yonah’s knishes were so popular amongst the residents of the Lower East Side that, in 1910, he opened his own bakery on Houston Street which still proudly serves knishes and kugel.
+Yonah Schimmel, a Jewish immigrant from Romania, operated a push cart from where he sold his homemade Jewish comfort food.
+Yonah’s knishes were so popular amongst the residents of the Lower East Side that, in 1910, he opened his bakery on Houston Street, which still proudly serves knishes and kugel.

 Kossars Bialys opened in 1936 by Isadore Mirsky and Morris Kossar and is the oldest bialy bakery in the United States.
 The bialy, a mainstay in Russian Jewish homes, differs from a bagel in that it is not boiled before baking, and has a centre depression rather than a hole.
-It's name is derived from Bialystok, Poland, which was under Russian occupation in the 19th and 20th Centuries.
+The word 'bialy' comes from Bialystok, Poland, which was under Russian occupation in the 19th and 20th Centuries.

 205 E Houston Street 137 E Houston Street 367 Grand Street 179 E Houston Street